 Winter Garden Plants

-So our cole crops, arugula, and swiss chard appear to be holding their own and then some.
+Our cole crops, arugula, and Swiss chard appear to be holding their own and then some.
 The broccoli is heading up nicely, and the collards are looking sassy.

 We use the gauzy (thinner) covers as the colder temps begin.
 Once the lows begin to drop below freezing, we change over to heavier frost cloth covers, sometimes referred to as frost blankets.
 More protection comes with a price though.